 Other times parents can be overly-critical due to stress factors in their adult lives but this does not give the excuse for parents to demean, insult, control, and belittle their child for these reasons.

-Of course, no parent is perfect but is in these moments where being emotionally open and apologizing for mistakes is a good place for children to see that their parents are capable of making mistakes and this forges deeper trust.
+Of course, no parent is perfect but it is in these moments where being emotionally open and apologizing for mistakes is a good place for children to see that their parents are capable of making mistakes and this forges deeper trust.

 If your parent never apologizes or never takes accountability for the pain they caused, this can be seriously damaging to your self-worth and validation.
 Having a parent seldom apologize to you can make you feel as though your feelings, and who you are as a person can be disrespected without any consequence.